cmusphinx/pocketsphinx/README.md

     - `t`: Full text of recognition result
     - `w`: List of segments (usually words), each of which in turn contains the `b`, `d`, `p`, and `t` fields, for start, end, probability, and the text of the word.
-If `-state_align yes` has been passed, then a `w` field will be present containing phone segmentations, each of which in turn will contain a `w` field with a state segmentation.
+If `-phone_align yes` has been passed, then a `w` field will be present containing phone segmentations, each of which in turn will contain a `w` field with a state segmentation.